Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample3-delete-recover/sample3-delete-recover.md

 ## Recover a Deleted secret

-To recover a deleted secret we need to call StartRecoverDeletedSecret and then poll untill the operation is done.
+Call StartRecoverDeletedSecret to recover a deleted secret and then poll until the operation is done.

 ```cpp Snippet:SecretSample3RecoverSecret
 // call restore secret